 3. Preventing cancer

-Cucumber contains great quantities of antioxidants of nutrients, like cucurbitacins, which contain anti-cancerous and antiproliferative properties, which interfere the with the growth of cancerous and pre-cancerous cells.
+Cucumber contains great quantities of antioxidants and nutrients, like cucurbitacins, which contain anti-cancerous and antiproliferative properties, which interfere with the growth of cancerous and pre-cancerous cells.
+These compounds may reduce oxidative stress and inhibit cancer cell development through various cellular pathways.

 4. Maintaining cardiovascular health